-Brief descriptions of relevant policies and procedures are provided below; however, please refer to the full policies and procedures for additional information.
+Brief descriptions of relevant policies and procedures are provided below; however, please refer to the full policies and procedures for additional information responsibilities, classroom learning in multiple formats, independent learning, and time for attention to personal health and well-being.
+Scheduled learning activities are limited to a maximum of 25 hours per week averaged out over the term.